 For information about events, see the Events Calendar.

-Visitors need to be aware that there are no public toilets on the island, except in the Community Hall and the Fireshed, and these these buildings are not usually open, except on fair days and for other island events.
+Visitors need to be aware that there are no public toilets on the island, except in the Community Hall and the Fireshed, and that these buildings are not usually open, except on fair days and for other island events.

 Playgrounds and parks